Table of Contents

 - A complainant has the right to speak on one's own behalf and to present evidence and witnesses in campus conduct cases.

 - Complainants (and respondents) appearing before a Conduct Review Board have the right to be assisted by one advisor of their own choosing.
 Such advisor may not speak on behalf of the complainant.
-The Office of Student Development must be notified at least 24 hours in advance if an advisor will be present at the hearing (260-982-5052).

 - The decision in the case is based solely upon relevant information introduced during the hearing.